hetima/DSP_LSTM/README.md

 For now, the only way to set it up is to edit the name directly (You can edit the name in the station window by clicking on it.
 This is a default game feature).
 Please wait for additional features such as a settings UI.

 ### Local Cluster `TLLocalCluster`
 This is the same function as Remote Cluster.
 Applies to local transport.
 The configuration is almost the same as Remote Cluster, with `[c:name]` in the station name, where __c: is lower case__.

+Remote Cluster and Local Cluster can be configured simultaneously.
+Example: [C:r01][c:l01]station#1

 ## Configuration